MicrosoftDocs/cpp-docs/docs/mfc/reference/cjumplist-class.md

 ---
 # CJumpList Class

-A `CJumpList` is the list of shortcuts revealed when you right click on an icon in the task bar.
+A `CJumpList` is the list of shortcuts revealed when you right-click on an icon in the task bar.

 ## Syntax